AJ-Levy/Data-Driven-Control/README.md

 # Data-Driven Control

-This project compares the performance of data-driven control methods, Q-Learning and NEAT, with one another as well as traditional PID control.
+This project compares the performance of data-driven control methods, Q-Learning and NEAT, with one another, as well as traditional PID control.
 The methods are applied to non-linear binary control systems, specifically the inverted pendulum and DC-DC buck converters.

 ## Authors
 **Matthew Fleischman**<br>